exercism/javascript/concepts/type-conversion/about.md

 ### Converting to a Number

-`Number(value)` can be used to convert a value into a number.
+`Number(value)` can be used to convert a value to a number.
 Whitespaces at the beginning and the end of a string are ignored and an empty string is converted to `0`.
-If you try to convert a non-primitive value or a string that does not represent a number, no error will be thrown.
+If you try to convert a non-primitive value or a string that does not represent a number, **no** error will be thrown.
 Instead, the result is `NaN` ([Not-A-Number][mdn-nan]).

 ```javascript